SeanHwangG/test/database.md

 * Two Scoops of Django

+> Error

-> AppRegistryNotReady: Apps aren't loaded yet
+* AppRegistryNotReady: Apps aren't loaded yet
   * adding an app in INSTALLED_APPS in the settings.py file but you do not have that app installed in your computer

-> TypeError: can't compare offset-naive and offset-aware datetimes
+* TypeError: can't compare offset-naive and offset-aware datetimes
   * datetime.datetime.now() -> timezone.now() (from django.utils import timezone)

-> django.template.exceptions.TemplateDoesNotExist: home.html
+* django.template.exceptions.TemplateDoesNotExist: home.html
   * Update INSTALLED_APPS from settings.py

-> Unable to configure handler 'console'
+* Unable to configure handler 'console'
   * formatters -> formatter in LOGGING config

-> Manager isn't available; User has been swapped for 'pet.Person'
+* Manager isn't available; User has been swapped for 'pet.Person'
   * from django.contrib.auth.models import User -> from user.models import User

-> makemigrations does nothing
+* makemigrations does nothing
   * migrate each app at a time

-> django.db.migrations.exceptions.InconsistentMigrationHistory: Migration hitcount.0001_initial is applied
+* django.db.migrations.exceptions.InconsistentMigrationHistory: Migration hitcount.0001_initial is applied
 before its dependency base.0001_initial on database 'default'.
   * rm */migrations/* && rm db.sqlite3 and migrate again

-> HINT: The 'USERNAME_FIELD' is currently set to 'email', you should remove 'email' from the 'REQUIRED_FIELDS
+* HINT: The 'USERNAME_FIELD' is currently set to 'email', you should remove 'email' from the 'REQUIRED_FIELDS
   * REQUIRED_FIELDS cannot contain the USERNAME_FIELD

-> django.core.exceptions.ImproperlyConfigured: Cannot import `app`.
+* django.core.exceptions.ImproperlyConfigured: Cannot import `app`.
 Check that `project.module.ModuleConfig.name` is correct
   * name = `module` -> name = `project.module` (in apps.py)

 ## Docker